|

 You might hesitate to say no because:

-• You don’t want to hurt someone’s feelings
+• You don’t want to hurt someone’s feelings.

-• You fear being seen as selfish
+• You fear being seen as selfish.

-• You were raised to be “nice”
+• You were raised to be “nice.”

-• You’re afraid of missing out
+• You are afraid of missing out.

-• You want to feel needed or helpful
+• You want to feel needed or helpful.

-• Creates space for what matters
+• Create space for what matters.

-• Builds trust in your own voice
+• Build trust in your own voice.

-• Strengthens your boundaries
+• Strengthen your boundaries.

 And guess what?
 The world won’t fall apart without your yes.

-5 Ways to Say No With Confidence and Kindness
+5 Ways to Say No Without Overexplaining

 1. “Thanks for thinking of me, but I’m going to pass.”